nandito/nandito-info/content/pages/about.md

 Hi,

 I'm Nandor Biro, Front-end developer at Loop Global.
-I live in Hajduszoboszlo, Hungary and work from home.
+I live in Hajduszoboszlo, Hungary with my wife and work from home.

-I like trying out new technologies and I'm also trying to reach a higher level of understanding the ones that I use frequently.
+I like trying out new technologies and I'm also trying to reach a higher level of understanding in the ones that I use frequently.
-As I believe that [Learn in public](https://www.swyx.io/speaking/learn-in-public-nyc) could make me a better developer I started this blog.
+Since I believe that [Learn in public](https://www.swyx.io/speaking/learn-in-public-nyc) can make me a better developer I started this blog.

 ### Contact